King of Queens (album)

 King of Queens is the debut studio album by Nigerian singer Yemi Alade.
 It was released by Effyzzie Music Group on 2 October 2014.
-Yemi Alade collaborated with producers such as Selebobo, Sizzle Pro, Shady Bizniz, Philkeyz, Young D, GospelOnDeBeatz, DIL, OJB Jezreel, Mr Chidoo, Fliptyce, EL Mcee and Beat Nation.
-The album's release was preceded by three singles—"Johnny", "Tangerine" and "Kissing".
-It features guest appearances and skits from Bovi, R2Bees, Phyno, Chidinma, DIL, Selebobo and Diamond Platnumz.
-Yemi Alade promoted the album by touring several African countries, including Ghana, Kenya and South Africa.
-The album's deluxe edition was released in November 2014, and contains French versions of songs originally performed in English.
-Its cover art was unveiled on 21 October 2014.
+The album was produced by Selebobo, Sizzle Pro, Shady Bizniz, and OJB Jezreel, among others.
+King of Queens was supported by the singles "Johnny", "Tangerine", "Kissing", "Taking Over Me", "Temperature" and "Duro Timi".
+The album features guest appearances and skits from Bovi, R2Bees, Phyno, Chidinma, DIL, Selebobo and Diamond Platnumz.

+Alade promoted King of Queens by touring several African countries, including Ghana, Kenya and South Africa.
+The album's deluxe edition, which was released in November 2014, includes French renditions of songs previously performed in English.
+The cover art for the deluxe edition was unveiled on 21 October 2014.
 According to the music platform A Nation of Billions, King of Queens sold over 100,000 copies.

-Background and composition
+Background and promotion

-Yemi Alade recorded the album between 2013 and 2014.
+Alade recorded King of Queens between 2013 and 2014.
 In May 2014, Effyzzie Music Group revealed the album's title and told Nigeria Entertainment Today that it would be released in July 2014.
 The Daily Times of Nigeria later reported that the album would be released in September 2014.
-Yemi Alade collaborated with producers such as Selebobo, Sizzle Pro, Shady Bizniz, Philkeyz, Young D, GospelOnDeBeatz, DIL, OJB Jezreel, Mr Chidoo, Fliptyce, EL Mcee and Beat Nation.
-King of Queens release was preceded by three singles—"Johnny", "Tangerine" and "Kissing".
+Alade collaborated with producers such as Selebobo, Sizzle Pro, Shady Bizniz, Philkeyz, Young D, GospelOnDeBeatz, DIL, OJB Jezreel, Mr Chidoo, Fliptyce, EL Mcee and Beat Nation.
 The album features guest appearances and skits from Bovi, R2Bees, Phyno, Chidinma, DIL, Selebobo and Diamond Platnumz.
-Yemi Alade promoted the album by touring several African countries, including Ghana, Kenya and South Africa.
-The album's deluxe edition was released in November 2014 and contains French versions of songs originally performed in English.
+Alade promoted the album by touring several African countries, including Ghana, Kenya and South Africa.
+The album's deluxe edition was released in November 2014 and contains French renditions of songs originally performed in English.
 Its cover art was unveiled on 21 October 2014.
 According to the music platform A Nation of Billions, King of Queens sold over 100,000 copies.